Kaung-H-Hein/AI-Projects-Beginner/README.md

 # AI-Projects-Beginner
 This repository showcases a collection of beginner-level AI projects developed during my AI module in my bachelor's degree.
+Each project is implemented in Python and explores fundamental concepts in artificial intelligence, including machine learning, data preprocessing, and predictive modelling.
+The projects aim to demonstrate practical applications of AI techniques while highlighting my early journey into the field.